mckennapsean/dissertation/content/02-background.md

 description of what types of artifacts should be expected at each step is not provided.
-Furthermore, the model as a whole only loosely captures the overlapping and iterative nature of visualization design, as well as the role of evaluation throughout.
+Furthermore, the model as a whole only loosely captures the overlapping and iterative nature of visualization design, as well as the role of evaluation throughout which McCurdy et al. argue is crucial and should occur concurrently with building [@McCurdy2016].
 As such, we consider the design activity framework as an extension of the four core design stages in Sedlmair's model for design studies, focused on helping novices perform general visualization design projects.
 The nine-stage framework, although the first model of its kind to provide guidance for conducting design studies, provides less actionable advice for novices, such as knowing what design stage a novice is in, what kinds of methods to employ, or the specific artifacts and decisions a novice designer should make.
 The design activity framework is largely inspired by the nine-stage framework but with a focus on providing more actionable guidance for novice visualization designers that is not currently available within the nine-stage framework.